Mintbase/Grants-Program/applications/blackprint-js.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**<br>
-I heard about the Grants Program from Web3 Foundation's website when doing research about Polkadot's Parachain Rollout.
+I heard about the Grants Program from Mintbase's website when doing research about Polkadot's Parachain Rollout.

 Additional information that I think may relevant to this application: